FutureStateFtw/balanceu-hq/README.md

 - **`npm run build`**
     - Builds the application for production.
 The output files will be located in the `dist` folder and optimized for performance.

-- **`npm deploy:beta || deploy:prod`**
-    - Robocopys the build files to the destination.
-This requires editing to remove the underscore and replace 'balanceuadmin' with correct path.

-- **`npm build:deploy:beta || build:deploy:prod`**
-    - Combines the build and deploy in one step.
-This requires editing to remove the underscore and replace 'balanceuadmin' with correct path.

 ## Roles and Permissions
 - JWT is generated in common API